A Step By Step Breakdown Of Wrongful Death Litigation Process

 Stephen Boutros: The first step you should take is to hire a lawyer and lawyer can open up an estate in probate court and that becomes the jurisdiction for the wrongful death court case or you can file on district court the wrongful death case on behalf of the beneficiaries for the wrongful death case.
-Then, we proceed it with litigation on the wrongful death and/or survival claim and ultimately, we develop the evidence and we get closer to trial.
+Then, it is proceeded with litigation on the wrongful death and/or survival claim and ultimately, I develop the evidence and get closer to trial.
 You see insurance companies and corporations feeling more and more pressure to get the case resolved.

 If the Insurance Companies Make a Fair Offer to the Beneficiaries, then the Case is Settled

-If they make a fair offer to the family and the beneficiaries, then we can settle the case, if not then we go to trial.
-We have no fear of trial at this law firm because we’re always extremely well prepared to present the evidence, to make the arguments on behalf of our clients and motivate the jury to make an award of money that will prevent other families from having to suffer the type of pain that our clients have as a result of the negligence of some company or corporation or drunk driver or hotel operator or whoever it is.
+If they make a fair offer to the family and the beneficiaries, then case can be settled, if not then I go to trial.
+I have no fear of trial at this law firm because I am always extremely well prepared to present the evidence, to make the arguments on behalf of clients and motivate the jury to make an award of money that will prevent other families from having to suffer the type of pain that my clients have as a result of the negligence of some company or corporation or drunk driver or hotel operator or whoever it is.

 The Compensation for Pain and Suffering is Included in the Wrongful Death Claim